electrode-io/electrode-native/docs/GLOSSARY.md

 ## package path

 A package path is a string representing the path (local or remote) to a Node Package.
-In the context of Electrode Native, a few package path formats are supported (as ilustrated by the following samples) :
+In the context of Electrode Native, a few package path formats are supported (as illustrated by the following samples) :

 - `git+ssh://git@github.com:electrode-io/MovieListMiniApp.git`
 - `git+ssh://git@github.com:electrode-io/MovieListMiniApp.git#0.0.9`